Commission a Portrait Painting, by Vincent Keeling

 Do you require a deposit?

 Yes I do ask for a 50 percent deposit up front, and then final payment before shipping.
-I am open to chatting about instalments too though, especially if you’re planning well in advance.
+I am open to chatting about monthly instalments too though, especially if you’re planning well in advance.

 How do I know I’m happy with the portrait before paying the full amount?